foursquare/fsqio/README.md

 # Foursquare Fsq.io
-### All of Foursquare's opensource code in a single repo.
+### All of Foursquare's open source code in a single repo.

 All Foursquare code lives in a single repository, an architecture generally called a monorepo.
-`Fsq.io` is a subset of that internal monorepo. `Fsq.io` is a single repo that holds many of Foursquare's opensource projects that had previously lived in their own separate Github repos.
+`Fsq.io` is a subset of that internal monorepo. `Fsq.io` holds many of Foursquare's open source projects that had previously lived in their own separate Github repos.
 Foursquare contributes to a build tool specifically designed to work with monorepos called [Pants](https://pantsbuild.github.io/).
 The entire `Fsq.io` repo is is built and tested by Pants.

-Deploying directly from our monorepo has some nice advantages, for consumers of our opensource projects as well as Foursquare itself.
-The entire repo is built daily by our CIs and internal contributions are opensourced automatically without the overhead of publishing.
+Deploying directly from our monorepo has some nice advantages, for consumers of our open source projects as well as Foursquare itself.
+The entire repo is built daily by our CIs and internal contributions are open sourced automatically without the overhead of publishing.
 This repo will always contain the latest code that we use internally, all of the tools can be built just as we use them, directly from HEAD.